Thank you, Rory McIlroy. Now I have a new rooting interest.

 As he finished up this magical weekend the huge crowd was on Rory's side, too.
 He nearly rewarded 20,000 huddled around the 10th green Sunday with a hole-in-one, missing by inches.
 They stayed to watch him finish, to watch him kiss the trophy and to hear him interviewed on the green by Bob Costas, who asked the predictable questions and got some of the reliable answers.

-Yes, it was unlikely that the tiny nation of Northern Ireland would produce two U.S. Open champs in a row (countryman Graeme McDowell, who pushed through the crowd for a massive manhug with Rory Sunday, won last year at Pebble Beach.)
+Yes, it was unlikely that the tiny United Kingdom province of Northern Ireland would produce two U.S. Open champs in a row (countryman Graeme McDowell, who pushed through the crowd for a massive manhug with Rory Sunday, won last year at Pebble Beach.)
 Yes it was a great Father's Day gift for his dad, but let's not forget Mum, back watching the telly at home.
 Yeah, sure "a lot of pints of Guinness will be goin' down" as the result of this victory.

 Then Costas got to the real point for all those of us here in the States waitin' and anticipatin' for The Next Tiger: "Will you play more in the U.S. after this?"